Faris H. Rizk

 (2026).
 Latent Visual Diffusion Reasoning for Explainable Pathology Grading.
 Submitted to MIDL 2026.

 (2025).
 Dynamic Swordfish Movement Optimization Algorithm for Feature Selection.
-Under review at Journal of Big Data, 2025.
+Journal of Big Data, 2025.

 (2025).
 Ocotillo Optimization-Driven Deep Learning for Bone Marrow Cytology Classification.
 PLOS ONE.